 Decentralized exchanges like Radar Relay, Waves DEX, BitShares, NXT, CounterParty, and others are hustling to provide the best user experience in the crypto marketplace.
 However, they must overcome a variety of issues.
 Consider EtherDelta, a highly popular DEX platform that runs on the Ethereum blockchain.
 EtherDelta is simply a smart contract, that allows you to interact with it using your wallet to deposit Ether or any ERC-20 token you wish to trade, and then trade it with other users using a rudimentary UI, without market and stop orders and without order matching, However, new users can sometimes confuse the amount and price-per text boxes, leading them to pay a large amount of ETH for a fraction of a single token.

 Along with being very user-unfriendly, decentralized exchanges rely on an underlying protocol that is can slow transactions.
-Being an added layer, this underlying protocol can make EtherDelta completely unusable , especially in times of higher traffic on the Ethereum blockchain (like during ICO funding times or the CryptoKitties debacle).
-This occurs when hundreds of pending transactions exist and/or an the order book is not actively updating Unfortunately, EtherDelta has also been a target of hacking attempts in the past, Indeed, during the writing of this article, EtherDelta was actually compromised again, with users that logged into the compromised site having their wallets emptied of all their belongings.
+Being an added layer, this underlying protocol can make EtherDelta completely unusable, especially in times of higher traffic on the Ethereum blockchain (like during ICO funding times or the CryptoKitties debacle).
+This occurs when hundreds of pending transactions exist and/or the order book is not actively updating.
+Unfortunately, EtherDelta has also been a target of hacking attempts in the past, Indeed, during the writing of this article, EtherDelta was actually compromised again.
+Users who were logged into the exchange at the time had their wallets emptied of all belongings.

 “X-CHANGE will be the XTRABYTES decentralized cryptocurrency exchange.
 Built directly into the wallet, X-CHANGE will allow users to have a trusted, decentralized, and totally secure p2p exchange at their fingertips.
 To provide proof-of-concept the first tradable pairing within X-CHANGE will be XBY/XFUEL.”